 - Bonus: Appendix (if necessary)

 If you’ve previously written a business plan, this structure should look pretty familiar.
 Like a business plan, the best way to avoid mistakes and not spend too much time writing a business proposal is to start from the beginning and work your way down.
 Every proposal you write should be approached in this manner to ensure consistency.
-In order to establish and maintain their reputations, new businesses must show the same degree of professionalism to every potential client.
+New businesses must show the same degree of professionalism to every potential client to establish and maintain their reputations.

 Section 1: Introduction